Saturday, 31st July 2010

-Craney\'s Strike Give Town All Three Points
+Craney's Strike Give Town All Three Points

-Craney\'s Strike Give Town All Three Points Ian Craney’s goal separated the two sides at Roots Hall in a display that will have surely have impressed new manager Lee Clark who was watching on from the stands.
+Ian Craney's goal separated the two sides at Roots Hall in a display that will have surely have impressed new manager Lee Clark who was watching on from the stands.

 Graham Mitchell was in charge as caretaker manager Gerry Murphy missed the trip down to Southend due to illness.